KarolinaSzczech/Manual_tester_Portfolio/README.md

 Previously, I worked for the bailiff and Social Insurance Institution (ZUS).
 I think that my previous experience prepared me to work as a tester because I developed the soft skills necessary to work in this position.
 Working for the bailiff required high personal culture and self-discipline from me.
 I focused on timeliness and quality of tasks.
 I am a communicative person with an optimistic attitude to new tasks.
 I can work in a team.
 I have experience in contact with difficult people.

-I tried to manually test applications and websites and I liked it, I want to go this way.
+I tried manually testing apps and websites and I liked it, I want to go this way.

 # My courses: #